 This is the size of the map used when sampling the background texture.
 If you increase the size of the map, the image may render a little slower but clearing noise will be faster.

-These three options do the same for the cyEnvironment object as they do in the material settings.
+These options do the same for the cyEnvironment object as they do in the material settings.
 Please refer to those settings for more information.

 Using this tab makes it easy to assign an HDR image to the cyEnvironment object.